 - “Who is the least expensive?”
-If you’re just looking for the cheapest candidate, beware.
+If you’re looking for the cheapest candidate, beware.
 Hiring an employee for the lowest possible salary now might not bring about the highest return over a couple of years or a long career.
 It’s more worthwhile to pay a higher rate for a high performer who can do more for your business long-term.

 - “Who is available the soonest?”
 It’s common for a candidate to need two weeks at the very minimum before they can start, sometimes more.
-Think of it this way: if a candidate makes you wait two weeks or even a month while they finish out their previous position, that shows integrity.
+Think of it this way: if a candidate makes you wait two weeks or even a month while they finish their previous position, that shows integrity.
 It’s worth waiting a few extra weeks or months for the best possible hire.

 - “Who does the organization expect to be promoted from within?”
-It is hard to fight the tide of your colleague’s preferences, but choosing a candidate just because there’s pressure from your coworkers won’t guarantee that the best person is chosen for the job.
+It is hard to fight the tide of your colleague’s preferences, but choosing a candidate just because there’s pressure from your coworkers won’t guarantee that the best person is selected for the job.
 You want to hire and develop the best talent now, even if that person is new to the rest of your organization.